Laboratory Setup & Service Fees

 Positron Annihilation Lifetime Spectroscopy (PALS) as a fast-fast coincidence system

-Positronium Annihilation Lifetime Spectroscopy (PALS, PLTAS)
+Positronium Annihilation Lifetime Spectroscopy (PALS)

-Doppler Broadened Emission Spectroscopy of Positron Annihilation (DBES)
+Doppler Broadening Spectroscopy of Positron Annihilation (DBS)

 Laboratory Service Fees